barkinkoroglu/recommendationShow/README.md

 <p align="center">Figure 4.
 Similar Shows Page </p>

-Flask Application Report
-This report describes the outline and features of a Flask-based movie/TV show recommendation application.
-The application aims to provide personalized recommendations based on the content users have watched.
 The functionality is explained through the following steps:

 <h1>Importing Required Libraries and Modules:</h1> Flask, pandas, sklearn, mlxtend, and other relevant libraries are included in the application.
 Loading the Dataset: Data related to the content watched by users is loaded from the "viewer_df.csv" file.
 The dataset includes information such as movie/TV show titles, watch percentages, country details, and dates.